Knetic/boji/README.md

 # boji

-(built on top of a fork from [https://github.com/hacdias/webdav](hacdias webdav))

-boji is a self-cloud server which aims to be as straightforward and effective as possible.
+boji is a self-cloud webdav server which aims to be as straightforward and effective as possible.

 ## Why not owncloud, or nextcloud?